IfeeIhappy/Dipshitz/drafts/escape-room-in-google-sheets.md

 And, naturally, it got me thinking: **What if you did everything in Google Sheets?**

-If the entire experience was kept within Google Sheets, you could cut out the host and the custom website requirements, and build a variety of escape rooms relatively quickly.
+If the entire experience was kept within Google Sheets, you could cut out the Zoom call, the host, the custom website requirements, and build a variety of escape rooms relatively quickly.
 They'd be easier to distribute, too, thanks to the ubiquity of Google Docs.
 Is it a sustainable business?
 I'm not sure!
 (Again, if you make escape rooms, [I'd love to chat](https://twitter.com/aTylerRobertson)!)

 Here's what I came up with: